-STM32 #8: Binary, Bitwise Operators, and set/get flags
+STM32 #8: Binary, Bitwise Operators, Flags, and Register Control in Embedded C

 For embedded C, bitwise operators are the key to understanding how to interact with communications protocols, data packets, and registers.
-So to start, a whistle stop tour through binary:
+I’ll start with a review of binary, then cover the bit wise operators, and move on to some applications for the STM32F1 bluepill.

 The binary system is base two, and so each value can only be stored as two digits; a 1, or a 0.
 Much like the decimal system (base 10) where there are 10 digits 0-9, to give meaning above the digit 9, a representative meaning is given to the order of the digits.
 Binary is used because of how information is stored in hardware, it is much easier to store a 1 or 0 than venturing into trits, dits, or even qbits and beyond.
-So, to count to higher numbers than one, multiple binary digitas are combined and given a representative value based on the digits order in a list.
-For example, an unsigned 8 bit binary storage list will typically have the attributed values of: 2^7, 2^6, 2^5, 2^4, 2^3, 2^2, 2^1, & 2^0 to each corresponding bit.
-To represent the unsigned integer 3 in 8bits you might set the 2^0 + 2^1 positions to a 1 and the rest by 0s: 00000011
+So, to count to higher numbers than one, multiple binary digits are combined and given a representative value based on the digits order in a list.
+To convert to decimal, you take all the positions (n) given a 1 and sum their corresponding 2n values.
+For example, an unsigned 8 bit binary storage list will typically have the attributed values of: 27, 26, 25, 24, 23, 22, 21, & 20 to each corresponding bit.
+To represent the unsigned integer decimal 3 in 8 bits you would set the 20 + 21 positions to a 1 and the rest by 0s resulting in a binary representation of 00000011:

 We’ve covered the “unsigned” integer, so what if you want to store both negative and positive numbers?
 You can use the Two’s compliment convention; where the most significant bit (the first one in big-endian convention) is used to denote if the integer is a positive or negative.
-This changes the amount of numbers than can be represented compared to an equivalent sized unsigned memory.
-See if you can work out the range of values if the most significant bit is used for the polarity and not for 2^7: Did you get -127 to 127?
-Wrong, you didn’t read the wiki did you!
+This changes the amount of numbers than can be represented compared to an equivalent sized unsigned integer.
+See if you can work out the range of values if the most significant bit is used for the polarity and not for 27… Did you get -127 to 127?… Wrong, you didn’t read the wiki did you!
 That would be the One’s compliment convention.
-In twos compliment 0 is only represented once, this is done by representing negative numbers by taking the bit compliments of their magnitude (flipping all the bits) and adding 1, for example an 8bit signed int 6 is represented as 00000110, the additional bits are padded with zeros for positive numbers and 1s for negative numbers, so -6 is represented as 11111010.
-This way an extra number can be squeezed into the - side bringing the range of numbers to: -128 to 127 for a signed 8bit int.

 Bit wise operators

-If you have come across logical operators before this will be fairly straight forward for most, instead of the integer, the operand is each bit, and the bitwise operator will run the operator sequentially on every bit that makes up the memory.
-So hee are the main ones and they are with their corresponding truth tables and unsigned 8bit examples:
+If you have come across logical operators before this will be fairly straight forward.
+Instead of the integer, the operand is each bit, and the bitwise operator will run sequentially on every bit that makes up the memory address / register / integer / ASCI character, whatever it is, it doesn’t care, it all boils down to binary.
+So here are the main bit wise operators with their corresponding truth tables and unsigned 8 bit decimal examples:

-Bitwise AND: & If both bits being compared match then a 1 is produced, if not then produce a zero.
+If both bits being compared are 1 then a 1 is produced, if not then produce a zero.

 A B = A&B